 RumChata is made from scratch.
 A cream liqueur, RumChata’s flavor is modeled on horchata, a popular drink in Latin America made from rice, vanilla, sugar, and spices.

 According to the company, the ingredients used in RumChata include:

 - Dairy Cream

-RumChata is a versatile liqueur and can be used not only in cocktails but also in desserts and frozen beverages.
+RumChata is a versatile liqueur that can be used in cocktails, desserts, and frozen beverages.
 Some popular uses include hot chocolate and martinis, but the liqueur can also be made into more unique indulgences like a RumChata root beer float or a RumChata cream soda.